somali-nlp/somali-dialect-classifier/docs/decisions/002-filter-framework.md

-# Principal MLE Feedback Implementation
+# ADR 002: Filter Framework Implementation

+**Architectural Decision Record documenting Principal MLE feedback implementation for filter framework and processors.**

+**Last Updated:** 2025-11-21

 This document outlines the implementation of the Principal MLE's feedback on silver floor hooks, filter framework, and HuggingFace processor.